 Conclusions:

-Current sprint results indicate that each team member is doing their part to learn the JIRA system such that future implementation will not hinder the project completion or recording.
-Primary goals of determining a project and contacting the owner for an initial introduction have been completed.
-This indicates that planning and estimation are well under way to having a strong footing.
+Current sprint results ????? indicate that each team member is doing their part to learn the JIRA system such that future implementation will not hinder the project completion or recording.
+Primary goals of determining a project and contacting the owner for an initial introduction have been completed what are the results. .
+This indicates that planning and estimation are well under way to having a strong footing ??? .

-It is the case, however, that issues need to be tackled in perhaps a slightly faster manner, not allowing any one task to potentially hit a deadline and have little to no work put into it.
+It is the case, however, that issues need to be tackled in perhaps a slightly faster manner, not allowing any one task to potentially hit a deadline and have little to no work put into it. ??? do not understand this paragraph.

+In the conlusion paragraph, it should discuss the list of tasks planned for the sprint, results, lessons learnt, and what your team can improve for the next sprint.

 Appendix: